 A handheld milk frother is the most popular type and certainly the most recognisable.
 And most coffee lovers will associate this device which looks like a mini kitchen whisk as a frother.
 But handheld frothers don’t warm the milk.

 So perhaps the question we should be asking is ‘which frothers make your milk hot’?

 Which frothers warm up milk?

-If you want a frother to warm your milk you have two choices: either an electric or stovetop frother.
+If you want a frother to heat your milk you have two choices: either an electric or stovetop frother.

 Electric milk frothers

 These are the jug / kettle like machines which plug into mains electricity.
 They are fully automatic, which unsurprisingly is why they are often referred to as automatic milk frothers.
 They usually have three pre-set functions which you choose by pressing a button.